“The doyenne of Irish harp players” - Scotland on Sunday

 Listen Máire & Chris play Maurice O'Connor, George Brabazon & The Crooked Road live on KALW (California) radio's Folk Music & Beyond:

-Latest: New Magazine Cover Feature; Online concert still available; New TV documentary, new harp sheet music etc...
+Latest: New Magazine Cover Feature; Online concerts; New TV documentary, new harp sheet music etc...

-New online concert still available!
-Back in the autumn, Karen Ryan of Irish Music and Dance in London (IMDL) invited Máire and Chris to take part in a series of concerts she had arranged for this spring in King's Place, London.
-When the current lockdown arrived, all concerts migrated online.
-As travelling to London was impossible because of Covid restrictions, IMDL arranged for Chris and Máire to be filmed recently at the Courthouse Arts Centre, Otley, West Yorkshire.
+Back in the autumn of 2020, Karen Ryan of Irish Music and Dance in London (IMDL) invited Máire and Chris to take part in a series of concerts she had arranged for spring 2021 in King's Place, London.
+When the lockdown arrived, all concerts migrated online.
+As travelling to London was impossible because of Covid restrictions, IMDL arranged for Chris and Máire to be filmed at the Courthouse Arts Centre, Otley, West Yorkshire.
 They really enjoyed playing on an actual stage again, with actual PA and lights!
-The hour-long concert (sponsored by IMDL and the Irish Embassy in London and presented in association with the Irish Arts Foundation) was streamed on Friday 26th March and will be available until April 4th.
-This is the very first online concert Máire and Chris have done and they hope you enjoy it!
-Tickets are available here.
+The hour-long concert (sponsored by IMDL and the Irish Embassy in London and presented in association with the Irish Arts Foundation) was streamed on Friday 26th March and was available to watch for 30 days afterwards to those who had purchased tickets.
 New TV documentary A documentary about Máire and her sister Nollaig (also featuring their sister Mairéad in addition to Chris and Nollaig's late husband Arty McGlynn) was broadcast on TG4 on November 29th, 2020, as part of its 'Sé mo Laoch' series.
 (TG4 is Ireland's national Irish-language TV station.)
 You can watch it on the TG4 Player here.
 (You don't need to speak Irish to enjoy watching the programme: just remember to enable the subtitles.
 When you click on the link above, you'll see three buttons at the bottom of the picture on the right hand side.
 The first is 'Subtitles', the second is 'Picture-in-Picture' and the third is 'Fullscreen'.
 Just click on the 'Subtitles' button and choose "English".)

 The programme was Critics's Choice in the Sunday Times Culture Magazine on November 29th, 2020.